Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Lisp was chosen as the first language implementation in Convex for the following reasons:

 * It can be constructed using a very small number of axiomatic primitives, which in turn are based on the Lambda Calculus.
 This provides a robust logical and mathematical foundation, suitable for the type of verifiable, deterministic computations that the CVM must support.
 * Lisp has a very simple regular syntax, homoiconic nature of code and ability to implement powerful macros.
-We hope this provides the basis for innovative new languages and domain-specific langauges (DSLs) on the CVM.
+We hope this provides the basis for innovative new languages and domain-specific languages (DSLs) on the CVM.
 * Lisp compilers are small enough and practical enough to include as a capability within the CVM, avoiding the need for external compilers and tools to generate CVM code.
 * It is comparatively simple to implement, reducing the risk of bugs in the CVM implementation (which may require a protocol update to correct).
 * Lisp is well suited for interactive usage at a REPL prompt.
 This facilitates rapid prototyping and development of Actors in a way that we believe is a significant advantage for decentralised application builders looking to test and prototype new ideas.